esseivaju/cropper/README.md

                         largest crop region and apply the same crop box to each picture
   --padding-size PADDING_SIZE
+                        Padding area added to the bounding box.
+Avoid cutting text close to the edge of the box --ignore-realign      If set, do not try to rotate picture to deskew the text
+  --min-box WIDTH HEIGHT
+                        Restricts the detected page area to have a larger width/height
+  --max-box WIDTH HEIGHT
+                        Restricts te detected page area to have a smaller width/heigt.
+The resulting images will never be larger than the box specified here, even taking into account the padding size
-                        Padding area added to the bounding box --workers WORKERS     Number of workers to use.
-Default to the number of cpu cores
+  --workers WORKERS     Number of workers to use.
+Default to the number of cpu
+                        cores
 ```